rinapch/jb_intern/README.md

 BLUE calculation is copied directly from [CodeXGLUE repository](https://github.com/microsoft/CodeXGLUE/blob/main/Code-Code/Method-Generation/evaluator/bleu.py) (in the file `bleu.py`). benchmarking.py follows the preprocessing steps from the same repo.
 It runs pretrained phi-1.5 and finetuned <`your_model>` on CodeXGLUE method generation benchmark as well as on the test set of the Kotlin dataset obtained from running `preprocess_data.py`.
 It outputs a table with edit similarity and BLEU score between the two models.

+NB: I am using a local fule with CodeXGLUE test set, because there is some issue with loading this data directly from Huggingface.

 Here is the resulting table for my fintuned model: